When quantitatively assessing how good a pair of headphones are, the main measurement looked at is the frequency response curve.

 As the shape of the ear will influence the perceived frequency response of the headphone, one cannot get a good indication from simply using a microphone next to the headphone, or a microphone on a flat plate.
 Thus the industry standard test devices use a rubber human ear.
 To complicate matters further, different test rigs (even super expensive professional grade ones) will give different curves for the same set of headphones.

 To overcome all these complications, my approach when developing the Homebrew Headphones has been to find an affordable headphone that gets very close to the Harman curve, purchase a pair, then using my MiniDSP EARS test rig, measure it and use the resultant curve as the target frequency response.
-Based on Tyll Hertsens’ article in InnerFidelity, I have chosen the NAD Viso HP50 as the benchmark.
+Based on a now old Tyll Hertsens article in InnerFidelity, I have chosen the NAD Viso HP50 as the benchmark, as its response closely follows the Harman curve.

-This is a very brief, simplified summary of a very complex topic, so if you are interested in reading further, here are some good resources:
+This is a very brief, simplified summary of a very complex topic, so if you are interested in reading further, check out this article in Stereophile.

 The following are some descriptions of the qualities of the sound of a pair of headphones – they are things to listen out for when evaluating a set.